lauyeung/platformr/README.md

 * Search functionality for exercises (and workouts?)
 * Workout templates that can be reused
 * Create social component (sharing workouts, messaging, etc.)
+* Find a way to figure max weight of a particular exercise